 Each model year (MY), EPA evaluates the GHG emissions performance of the light-duty (LD) fleet to determine the maximum allowable GHG emissions level to be designated a low GHG-emitting vehicle.

 EISA 141 compliance levels are based on specific CO2 gram/mile maximum emissions levels.
 The CO2 emissions level threshold for any given model year is estimated at the levels needed to designate approximately 25% of cars and 25% of LD trucks and medium-duty passenger vehicles (MDPVs) as low emitting.
-EPA will set EISA 141 thresholds at either these levels for cars and trucks/MDPVs, or at the CO2 emissions compliance levels in the current vehicle standards, whichever are lower.
+EPA will set EISA 141 thresholds at either these levels for cars and trucks/MDPVs, or at the most stringent standards for vehicle GHG emissions applicable to and enforceable against motor vehicle manufacturers for vehicles sold anywhere in the United States, whichever are lower.

 EISA 141 Compliance Thresholds